zchuning/repo/README.md

 <sup>1</sup>University of Washington <sup>2</sup>MIT </br>

 This is a PyTorch implementation for the RePo algorithm.
-RePo is a visual model-based reinforcement learning method that learns a minimally task-relevant representation, making it resillient to uncontrollable distractors in the environment.
+RePo is a visual model-based reinforcement learning method that learns a minimally task-relevant representation, making it resilient to uncontrollable distractors in the environment.
 We also provide implementations of Dreamer, TIA, DBC, and DeepMDP.

 ## Instructions